ergoplatform/ergodocs/docs/dev/scs/ergoscript/box-structure.md

+---
+tags:
+  - Box
+---

 # Understanding the Structure of a Box in ErgoScript

+The term ['box'](box.md) in Ergo's context captures the idea that these entities are like containers holding various types of information (value, tokens, custom data, etc.), beyond just the unspent transaction output balance.
+This makes the boxes in Ergo significantly more flexible and functional, enabling more complex operations, such as running scripts or smart contracts, directly on the blockchain.

 Both `INPUTS` and `OUTPUTS` are arrays, comprising of objects of the `Box` type.
 A `Box` contains the following key fields: